protocol/cel-retrieval/saturn-aliens/reports/reward_distribution.md

 In this context, we can think of Saturn as content delivery market.
 On the buyer side, websites pay Saturn to have the content they store on Filecoin delivered to their users quickly and reliably.
 On the seller side, L1 and L2 nodes operators make their cache and bandwidth available to Saturn and earn Filecoin by fulfilling requests.
 Saturn thus serve as a centralized market maker, connecting websites that need content delivery to resources that would otherwise not be utilized.

 Previous authors have studied how to price CDNs, both centralized and decentralized.
 For instance, Hosanagar et al. [1] did an empirical analysis of how to price the service provided by centralized CDNs.
 On the other hand, Khan Pathan et al. [2] proposes a system (and the corresponding economic model) to assist CDNs to connect and share resources, while Garmehi et al. [3] describe a scheme that incorporates peer-to-peer resources from the network's edge to a classical CDN.
-Both rely on a auction model and profit maximization for pricing.
+Both rely on an auction model and profit maximization for pricing.

 Although related, this work does not translate to the particular use-case of Saturn.
-To kick off the network, Saturn will start with some funding from PL and pay the early node operators from that pool of initial funding.
-As such, for the purpose of the first version of Saturn, we are only interested in defining how this initial pool should be split among node operators.
+Saturn's servers are decentralized and, as such, the costs and reward structures are not compatible with a decentralized or hybrid model.
+In addition, for the purpose of the first version of Saturn, we are interested in defining how a given pool of rewards should be split among node operators.
 In other words, we focus on the seller side of the retrieval market and try to define an optimal distribution of rewards that incents participation towards a set of shared goals.

 This is similar to a concept proposed by Wilkins et al. [4], the marketized-commons platform, which is defined as a platform attempting to "incentivize collaborative efforts through market principles".
 In this model, everyone benefits from the collective action, but participation is costly.
 In Saturn, all internet users will benefit from a faster content delivery, while node operators will carry the cost of participation.